-Ursuline Monastery The Ursuline Monastery, founded in 1639 by Marie de l'Incarnation and Madame de la Peltrie, houses the oldest school for girls in North America and the new Musée des Ursulines de Québec (museum).
+Ursuline Monastery The Ursuline Monastery, founded in 1639 by Marie de l'Incarnation and Madame de la Peltrie, houses the oldest school for girls in North America and the Musée du Pôle culturel du Monastère des Ursulines (museum).

 Churchill-Roosevelt The monument commemorating the visit of British prime minister Winston Churchill and American president Franklin D. Roosevelt.
-In 1943 and 1944, the two world leaders discussed Second World War developments at two conferences in the city.
+In 1943 and 1944, the two world leaders discussed Second World War developments at

+Monument two conferences in the city